caldecid/litter_biodiversity_components/README.md

 # Riparian-community-and-litter-input
-Data and R code for the paper "Species and functional diversity relationships between the riparian community and litter input"
+Data and R code for the paper "Riparian forest functional divergence drives litter input functional divergence in a Brazilian Savannah stream"